Licensing from inside a virtual machine or hypervisor

 For whatever reason you can't include TurboFloat (the floating licensing) in your product.

-If your app can be used on servers and the customer is running on a virtualized server (Amazon EC2, Linode, Rackspace, Xen hosted servers, etc.) and they don't have a publicly facing "hardware" (non-virtualized) server to run TurboFloat Server.
+Your customer is stubborn and/or unwilling to install TurboFloat Server on a physical machine.
+So, for example your app can be used on servers and the customer is running on a virtualized server (Amazon EC2, Linode, Rackspace, Xen hosted servers, etc.) and they don't have a publicly facing "hardware" (non-virtualized) server to run TurboFloat Server.

 Allow / Disallow VM activations at the version level